// RadioSonic by SigPro Labs

 • Modulation : BPSK, QPSK, QAM, OFDM at acoustic frequencies

-• Beamforming & array processing : angle of arrival with 2–6 mic configurations
+• Beamforming & array processing : Angle of arrival with 2–6 mic configurations

 lesson_04_iir_biquad.c